-Maintenance and repair work are an inevitability when it comes to property.
-Without these works, our buildings would deteriorate, diminish in value and could potentially become hazardous.
-Not to mention the fact that if you fail to carry out certain works as the freeholder, you will likely be in breach of the terms of the lease and could potentially be taken to court, forced to carry out the works and even ordered to pay compensation to your leaseholders.
+Maintenance and repair work is an inevitability when it comes to property.
+Without these works, our buildings would deteriorate, diminish in value, and could potentially become hazardous.
+Not to mention the fact that if you fail to carry out certain works as the freeholder, you will likely be in breach of the terms of the lease and could potentially be taken to court, forced to carry out the works, and even ordered to pay compensation to your leaseholders.

 Evidently, this is not something that you should take lightly, particularly as leaseholders are becoming increasingly savvy and likely to scrutinise every action that their landlord takes.
 And who can blame them when it’s their home and oftentimes their money at stake.
 So, how do you successfully organise maintenance and repairs to your building?
 First, you need to have a clear understanding of exactly what you’re responsible for, assuming you don’t already know.